ryanklee/POPSCrmTools/POPSCrmTools/Docs/New-CrmSolutionFromSource.md

 ```

 ## DESCRIPTION
-Builds a Solution in a Dynamics Crm org based on a source solution
-in another org.
+Builds a Solution in a Dynamics Crm org based on a source solution in another org.

 Necessary parameters read from config file.

-File can be generated
-using the '-GenerateConfig' switch -- this will prompt you for
+File can be generated using the '-GenerateConfig' switch -- this will prompt you for
 the required paramaters -- or via the 'New-CrmSolutionFromSourceConfig' cmdlet.

 If Solution does not already exist on target, it will be created.
-If publisher
+If Publisher does not
-does not already exist on target, it will be created.
-All publisher info and
+exist on target, it will be created.
+All publisher info and solution name are assumed to
-solution name are assumed to be the same on source and target.
+be the same on source and target.

 WARNING: If the target Solution exists and contains SolutionComponents, any
 SolutionComponents not in source Solution will either (a) be removed from